outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- epigenetic regulation
 				- antiviral and bactericidal activities
 				- modulation of gut microbiota
-				- attenuation of chemotherapy-induced deleterious side effects.
+				- attenuation of chemotherapy-induced deleterious side effects
 				- sensitize cancer cells to chemotherapeutic agents
 					- blocking the activation of the transcription factor nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB)
 		- saffron/crocins
-			- TE significantly (P < 0.05)
 			- inhibited the proliferation of cancer cells, with lower toxic effects against normal cells
 			- inhibited the colony formation of cancer cells
 			- stimulated apoptosis in cancer cells